 How to Get to the Algarve from Lisbon

 The Algarve’s administrative center is Faro and that’s also where you’ll find the international airport.
 Most flights into the region arrive here.

 You can fly from the Azores to Faro, but it requires a connection in Lisbon.

 Instead, we chose to fly in and out of Lisbon.
 From Lisbon, you can drive or take a train to Faro or Lagos (either takes about 3 hours.)

 The drive from Lisbon to Algarve

 We chose to drive and booked a rental car at the Lisbon airport through DiscoverCars.com (my favorite choice for car rentals in Europe).

 Depending on your final destination, the drive from Lisbon to the Algarve region takes 2 ½ to 3 hours.

-It’s an easy drive straight down the A2 motorway through a fairly deserted part of the country.
-It’s a boring drive aside from the occasional white stork nests perched on the power line towers but traffic is light and we make good time.
+It turns out to be an easy drive, straight down the A2 motorway through a fairly deserted part of the country.
+It’s also a boring drive aside from the occasional white stork nests perched on the power line towers but traffic is light and we make good time.

 Are there tolls on the drive from Lisbon to Algarve?